12 Little-Known Punctuation Marks More People Should Be Using

 Why risk boring your friends and followers with a mere period at the end of your texts, posts, and emails?
 Clarify your message with these handy inventions, used or advocated by punctuation mavericks around the world.

 The irony mark, first printed in the mid-1800s, precedes a sentence to indicate its tone before it is read (much like some Spanish punctuation marks).
 The intent: Beware of crafty double meanings and arched eyebrows to follow.
 While this backward question mark is relatively young, writers have been proposing irony symbols since the 1600s.
-These punctuation marks would’ve come in handy in these funny examples of irony in real life.
+By the way, here are some grammar mistakes you could be making.

 Percontation point or rhetorical question mark